Ejection seat: Other vehicles

-The Kamov Ka-50, which entered limited service with Russian forces in 1995, was the first production helicopter with an ejection seat.
-The system is similar to that of a conventional fixed-wing aircraft; however the main rotors are equipped with explosive bolts to jettison the blades moments before the seat is fired.
+The Kamov Ka-50 and its successor, the Kamov Ka-52, were the first and only serial production helicopters with ejection seats.
+The system is similar to that of a conventional fixed-wing aircraft; however the main rotors are equipped with explosive bolts to jettison the blades moments before the seat is fired, preventing the pilots being struck and killed by them.

 The only commercial jetliner ever fitted with ejection seats was the Soviet Tupolev Tu-144.
 However, the seats were present in the prototype only, and were only available for the crew and not the passengers.
 The Tu-144 that crashed at the Paris Air Show in 1973 was a production model, and did not have ejection seats.

-The Lunar Landing Research Vehicle, (LLRV) and its successor Lunar Landing Training Vehicle (LLTV), used ejection seats.
-Neil Armstrong ejected on 6 May 1968; following Joe Algranti and Stuart M. Present.
+The Lunar Landing Research Vehicle (LLRV) and its successor, the Lunar Landing Training Vehicle (LLTV), used ejection seats.
+Neil Armstrong ejected on 6 May 1968, following Joe Algranti and Stuart M. Present.

 The only spacecraft ever flown with installed ejection seats were Vostok, Gemini, and the Space Shuttle.

 Early flights of the Space Shuttle, which used Columbia, were with a crew of two, both provided with ejector seats (STS-1 to STS-4), but the seats were disabled and then removed as the crew size was increased.
 Columbia and Enterprise were the only two Space Shuttle orbiters fitted with ejection seats.
 The Buran-class orbiters were planned to be fitted with K-36RB (K-36M-11F35) seats, but as the program was canceled, the seats were never used.

-No real life land vehicle has ever been fitted with an ejection seat, though it is a common trope in fiction.
-A notable example is the Aston Martin DB5 from the James Bond films, which had an ejecting passenger seat.
+No land vehicle has ever been fitted with an ejection seat, though it is a common trope in fiction.
+A notable example is the Aston Martin DB5 from the James Bond films, which has an ejecting passenger seat.